 to build and start the basic lab.

 Congratulations!
 You’ve successfully set up your laboratory environment.
-If you have any questions, feedback, or suggestions for improvements, feel free to reach out to me on X (@linotelera).
+If you have any questions, feedback, or suggestions for improvements, feel free to contact me on X (@linotelera).

-In the upcoming posts, we’ll delve deeper into this lab, exploring various technologies, automation techniques, and enhancements.
-If you have specific topics you’d like to see covered, or if you have interesting cases to share, don’t hesitate to get in touch.
+In the upcoming posts, we’ll explore this lab in greater depth, exploring various technologies, automation techniques, and enhancements.
+If you have specific topics you’d like to see covered or interesting cases to share, don’t hesitate to contact us.

 Enjoy your lab!